jdittrich/userNeedResearchBook/text/dataAnalysis.md

 ### Commonalities and contrasts

-Once you thought of some possible meanings, you can check them.
+Once you thought of possible meanings, you can check them.
 For this, you compare data from different users.
 Do they show the same pattern or do they differ?
 If yes, do you have a guess, why?
-Note common patterns as well as interesting findings, e.g. if most diagrams support a pattern, but one does.
+Note common patterns as well as interesting findings, e.g. if most diagrams share a common pattern, but one does not.

 > I compared the diagram above with this diagram:
 >